Bastardly/react-outlet-router/readme.md

 useInitRouter takes one object with the following keys

 * default404Title: string;
-If not page is found, thi"404 - Page not found",
 * defaultNotFoundComponent: () => <div>404 - Page not found</div>.
 * fallback: <div>Please wait while we load your page dynamically...</div>.
 * routeTree: The object that defines the app.